isomerpages/pa-law/_history/2025/Webinar Topics.md

 <p><strong>Marriage &amp; Divorce – Understanding Your Rights (Syariah Law)<br>29 September 2025, Monday<br>7.30pm – 9.00pm<br></strong>
 <a href="https://us02web.zoom.us/webinar/register/6117478058096/WN_B_ZPEYSJRbCxJYQm-jieWw" rel="noopener nofollow" target="_blank">Register</a>
 </p>
-<p>Thinking about divorce under Syariah law or already going through the
+<p>Thinking about divorce under&nbsp;Syariah&nbsp;law or already going through
-process?
-Not sure what to expect from the Syariah Court, or how to manage without a lawyer?
-This session will explain what you need to know about your rights, the legal process, and the social support available to you.</p>
+the process?
+Not sure what to expect from the&nbsp;Syariah&nbsp;Court, or what support is available to you?
+This session will explain your rights, the legal process, and the social resources that can guide you through this journey.</p>
 <p><u>Moderator</u>
 <br><strong>Jannelle Lau</strong>, Senior Legal Counsel, DSV</p>
 <p><u>Speakers</u>
 <br><strong>Ahmad Nizam Abbas</strong>, Managing Director, Crescent Law Chambers
 <br><strong>Muhammad Al-Hakim Abdul Kadir</strong>, Assistant Senior Social
 Worker, PPIS FAM@FSC</p>
-<p>They will cover how divorce works under Syariah law in Singapore, including
+<p>The session will cover the grounds of divorce, how divorce works under&nbsp;Syariah&nbsp;law
-key issues like nafkah, custody, and division of matrimonial assets.
-You will also hear practical advice on what to expect if you are self-represented, and how to manage the emotional and family impact.
-Whether you are just starting to consider your options or already in the process, this session will help you make clearer, more confident decisions.</p>
+in Singapore and important issues such as nafkah, custody, care and control of children and the division of matrimonial assets.
+Speakers will also share guidance on navigating the&nbsp;Syariah&nbsp;Court process, managing the emotional and family impact, and accessing legal aid, counselling, and community support.</p>
+<p>Whether you are just starting to consider your options or are already
+in the process, this session will provide clarity and resources to help you make informed, confident decisions.</p>
 <hr>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/2025_10_01_Social_Media___the_Law___Post_with_Prudence__website_.png">